-Sarah Drew Asked ‘Grey’s Anatomy’ Directed To Show Working Mother Truths
+Sarah Drew Asked ‘Grey’s Anatomy’ Director To Show Working Mother Truths

 — Metro Entertainment (@Metro_Ents) March 22, 2017

 Drew plays April Kepner on Grey’s Anatomy and has had two children while working as an actress.
-Both times she had to pump breast milk for her babies while on sets and in the middle of filming and the actress said that she wanted that part of being a working mother on the screen.
+Both times she had to pump breast milk for her babies while on sets and in the middle of filming, and the actress said that she wanted that part of being a working mother on the screen.
 She needed to tell that part of the story.

 However, it wasn’t until filming the scene that she requested the inclusion of the breast pump.
-Drew admitted that when away from her children, she would have pumped and there are plenty of other mothers who do.
-Kevin McKidd, who plays Owen Hunt and was directing the episode of Grey’s Anatomy agreed to include something.
+Drew admitted that when away from her children, she would have pumped, and there are plenty of other mothers who do.
+Kevin McKidd, who plays Owen Hunt and was directing the episode of Grey’s Anatomy, agreed to include something.

 At the beginning of Japril: The Sequel, as last week’s Grey’s Anatomy episode has been nicknamed, April was seen on the phone in her motel room, packing away her breast pumping supplies with a full bottle of milk.
 It was implied that she had just been pumping her own milk.